rbrasga/SPPD-Deck-Tracker/README.md

 # SPPD-Deck-Tracker
 South Park Phone Destroyer Deck Tracker

+This content is in no way approved, endorsed, sponsored, or connected to South Park Digital Studios, Ubisoft, RedLynx, or associated/affiliated entities, nor are these entities responsible for this content.

-Current Version: v1.02
+Current Version: v2.44

 Introduction:
 ============

-This is a very basic application meant to run along side South Park Phone Destroyer
+This is a very basic application meant to run along side South Park Phone Destroyer.

+This

 Please join the discord: https://discord.gg/m95hg3S